-Do not touch the "Memory Stick" connector with your finger or metallic objects.

-Use only the adhesive label supplied with "Memory Stick".

-Do not bend, drop, or expose "Memory Stick".

-Do not disassemble or modify "Memory Stick".

-Keep "Memory Stick" dry.

-Do not use or store "Memory Stick" in a location subject to:

-☐ Static electricity

-□ Electrical noise

-☐ Extremely high temperatures, such as in a car parked in the sun

-□ Direct sunlight

-☐ High humidity

-☐ Corrosive substances

-Use the storage case supplied with "Memory Stick".

-Be sure to make a backup copy of your valuable data.

-When using "Memory Stick Duo", do not use a fine-tipped pen to write on the label adhered to "Memory Stick Duo".
+- Do not touch the "Memory Stick" connector with your finger or metallic objects. - □ Use only the adhesive label supplied with "Memory Stick" as a label. - Do not bend, drop, or expose "Memory Stick". - Do not disassemble or modify "Memory Stick". - Do not let "Memory Stick" get wet. - Do not use or store "Memory Stick" in a location subject to: - □ Static electricity - Electrical noise - D Extremely high temperatures, such as in a car parked in the sun - Direct sunlight - High humidity - Corrosive substances - □ Use the storage case supplied with "Memory Stick". - D Be sure to make a backup copy of your valuable data. - When using "Memory Stick Duo", do not use a fine-tipped pen to write on the label adhered to "Memory Stick Duo".
 Exerting pressure on the media may damage internal components.